Easy Dublin Day Trip With Kids

 Explore the Boyne Valley

 A visitor’s center has a video that explains the history of Tara and the smaller passage tomb discovered there and tours can be arranged.
 If you luck out with good weather it’s a scenic place to wander around.

 It’s a 17th century castle, meaning that it’s more Downton Abbey than battle ramparts.
 They give tours on select days of the week and hold an impressive array of outdoor concerts in the summer.

-Say Hello to Oliver
+Say Hello to Oliver Plunket

 Consider a Ghost Story

-The castle, another 17th century manse that’s now a secondary school) is approached via a fantastic tunnel of twisting yew trees that open onto its front steps through a giant hedge with a doorway cut through it.
-Kids will love wandering around in these ancient woods (and the photo ops are great).
+The castle, another 17th century manse that’s now a boarding school, is approached via a fantastic tunnel of twisting yew trees that open onto its front steps through a giant hedge.
+Kids and Game of Thrones fans will love wandering around in these ancient woods, and the photo ops are great.

 During an episode of fox hunting, an empathetic member of the family took pity on the fox and saved it from the hunters.
 Since then, whenever the current Lord Gormanston is on his deathbed, foxes gather round to keep vigil and howl in lament.